ForGood logo

 Results & Impact

-Successful Transition: The rebrand maintained brand equity while establishing clear market positioning separate from the for-profit entity.
+The project was a successful transition into the future for For Good.
+It maintained brand equity while establishing clear market positioning separate from the for-profit entity.